AliSoftware/OHHTTPStubs/README.md

 ## Carthage

-`OHHTTPStubs` is also be compatible with Carthage.
+`OHHTTPStubs` is also compatible with Carthage.
 Just add it to your `Cartfile`.

 _Note: The `OHHTTPStubs.framework` built with Carthage will include **all** features of `OHHTTPStubs` turned on (in other words, all subspecs of the pod), including `NSURLSession` and `JSON` support, `OHPathHelpers`, `HTTPMessage` and `Mocktail` support, and the Swiftier API._